Skip to content

 Sample operation

-The Sample operation in DocETL samples items from the input.
-It is meant mostly as a debugging tool:
+The Sample operation samples items from the input.
+It is meant mostly as a debugging tool: insert it before the operation you're currently developing to limit the data that operation is fed, then remove it once the prompt works.

 - name: sample_concepts